 Stepping through simple mail apps

 The following topics provide step-by-step examples to create simple mail apps, using a text editor and using Visual Studio.

 The following topics provide sample code to achieve common tasks of mail apps in Outlook.

 The following topics cover fundamental information for developing apps for Office in general:

-The following topics cover fundamental information for developing mail apps for Outlook in particular:
+The following topics cover fundamental information for developing mail apps:

 FAQ, best practices, known issues

 Depending on the development tool you use, web development can entail behavior that is difficult to track.
 The following topics suggest issues that you should be aware of.

 The following topics may help in debugging and troubleshooting mail apps:

 Ready for more breadth and depth